Geometric Langlands in prime characteristic: Classical duality

 This $\rW$-action on $\pi_*E_T$ is compatible with the action of $\pi_*(T\times\tC)$ in the sense that $w(mt)= w(m)w(t)$.
 Now let $E_{J^1}=(\pi_*E_T)^W$, then as $(E,\gamma)$ is locally isomorphic to the trivial one, $E_{J^1}$ is locally isomorphic to $J^1$, and therefore is a $J^1$-torsor on $C$.

 To prove the local triviality, we follow the argument as in \cite[Proposition 16.4]{DG}.
 One reduces to prove the statement for a neighborhood around a point $x\in \cap_\alpha \tC_\alpha$.
 By replacing $\tC$ by the local ring around $x$, one can assume that $E_T$ is trivial.
 Pick up a trivialization, then the $\rW$-equivariance structure on $E_T$ amounts to a 1-cocycle $W\to T(\tC)$.
 By evaluating $T(\tC)$ at the unique closed point $x$, there is a short exact sequence $1\to K\to T(\tC)\to T(k)\to 1$.
 The condition $r(E_T,\gamma)=1$ would mean that the cocycle takes value in $K$.
-As $K$ is an $\bbF_p$-vector space and $p\nmid |\rW|$, this cocycle is trivial. \end{proof}
+Since there exists a filtration on $K$, such that the associated graded is an $\bbF_p$-vector space and $p\nmid |\rW|$, this cocycle is trivial. \end{proof}